nds-org/cluster-backup/README.md

 docker build -t ndslabs/cluster-backup:latest .
 ```

+# Automated Backups
+This container comes with cron installed, and a crontab file that will run backup.sh nightly.

+There are two ways to run this container:
+* Kubernetes (supported / recommended)
+* Docker (unsupported, but theortically possible)

-# Via Kubernetes
+## Via Kubernetes
 Create a Kubernetes secret named `backup-key` from the SSH key used to access the recipient of the backups:
 ```bash
 kubectl create secret generic backup-key --from-file=ssh-privatekey=/path/to/backup.pem
 ```

-Then modify `cluster-backup.yaml` to your liking and run:
+Then modify `cluster-backup.yaml` to adjust `BACKUP_HOST` and `BACKUP_USER` to your liking and run:
 ```bash
 kubectl create -f cluster-backup.yaml
 ```

-# Via Docker
+## Via Docker
 You will need to provide quite a few parameters to use this image without Kubernetes:
 * `-v /path/to/your.pem:/root/.ssh/backup.pem`: Mount the .ssh key to access the backup machine into the container
 * `-v /var/glfs:/var/glfs`: Mount the GlusterFS filesystem from the host into the container